How To Adopt a Military Working DogUpdated: March 31, 2020

 Military Bases May Offer Foster Or Adoption Programs

-If you decide you want to work directly with a military agency, you are in luck.
+If you want to work directly with a military agency, you are in luck.
 Some bases have adoption programs not just for retired working dogs, but also for bona fide foster care for animals that are in a military training program and need a foster family to socialize with during that training.

 Military Puppy Foster Homes In Texas

-A good example of this is found at Joint Base San Antonio / Lackland Air Force Base in San Antonio, Texas.
+A good example is at Joint Base San Antonio / Lackland Air Force Base in San Antonio, Texas.
 Lackland has a working dog breeding program that features a Puppy Development Program that sends the dogs home at age eight weeks to live with “qualified and dedicated ‘foster’ volunteers from the greater San Antonio/Austin area.”

 This is intended to give military puppies a chance to play and grow in different environments and learn how to socialize properly.

-This program, offered to those who live within driving distance of the base, is restricted to homes that meet certain requirements such as a fenced-in back yard.
+This program, offered to those who live within driving distance of the base, is restricted to homes that meet certain requirements, such as a fenced-in backyard.
 Homes with children are permitted if the kids are age five or older.